bsnuag/bladedb/README.md

 ## Motivation

-After learning distributed systems (especially databases), it's internals, i started writing BladeDB to give a shape to my learnings.
+After learning distributed systems (especially databases), it's internals, i started writing BladeDB to give a shape to my learning.
 The design and implementations are derived from many production ready databases & books.

 ## Usage